bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 I've found that in many personal projects, [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis) is particularly deadly.
 Making good decisions in the beginning avoids pain and suffering later;
-if extra research prevents future problems, I'm happy to continue researching indefinitely.
+if extra research prevents future problems, I'm happy to continue ~~procrastinating~~ researching indefinitely.

-So let's say you're in need of a binary serialization schema.
+So let's say you're in need of a binary serialization format.
 Data will be going over the network, not just in memory, so having a schema document and code generation is a must.
-Performance is crucial; there's no reason to use Protocol Buffers when other formats support similar features at faster speeds.
-And the more languages supported, the better; I use Rust, but can't predict what other languages this will interact with.
+Performance is crucial; there's no reason to use Protocol Buffers when other formats support similar features.
+And the more languages supported, the better; I use Rust, but can't predict what other languages this could interact with.

 Given these requirements, the candidates I could find were:

 1. [Cap'n Proto](https://capnproto.org/) has been around the longest, and is the most established
 2. [Flatbuffers](https://google.github.io/flatbuffers/) is the newest, and claims to have a simpler encoding
-3. [Simple Binary Encoding](https://github.com/real-logic/simple-binary-encoding) has the simplest encoding, but the Rust implementation is [essentially unmaintained](https://users.rust-lang.org/t/zero-cost-abstraction-frontier-no-copy-low-allocation-ordered-decoding/11515/9)
+3. [Simple Binary Encoding](https://github.com/real-logic/simple-binary-encoding) has the simplest encoding, but the Rust implementation is unmaintained

 Any one of these will satisfy the project requirements: easy to transmit over a network, reasonably fast, and polyglot support.
 But how do you actually pick one?
 It's impossible to know what issues will follow that choice,